 A transload container is a shipping container, usually packed and then loaded onto a boat, a train or — in less common cases — a flatbed truck.
 The container itself helps the freight travel part of the trip until the actual transloading begins.
 Once that happens, the container is then emptied either into another shipping container or into the back of a freight truck.

-Most shipping containers start internationally and are ocean shipping containers.
-There are many different sizes but three in particular are the most popular:
+Most containers used in container transloading start their journey internationally and are known as ocean shipping containers.
+There are many different sizes but three, in particular, are the most popular:

 Based on your needs, you might end up with any of these, although you’re usually welcome to specify what your preference is.
 The 20- and 40-foot standard shipping containers have the same height (7 feet, 10 inches) and width (7 feet, 8.5 inches) but the 40-foot container is twice as long.